 At a time when your child is not in trouble, talk about your expectations and appropriate behavior.
 Next, role-play and discuss what you want from them.
 Practice being successful.
 With young children, you can even use dolls and toys to act out (and practice) good choices.
 Finally, when your child breaks a rule, even small one, consistently respond with your plan and follow through.
 It will make a difference in terms of improving your child’s behavior without punishment.

-Talk to a therapist and learn skills with techniques like PCIT
+Talk to a therapist and learn skills to help.

 If you are having child managing your child’s behavior, it is always appropriate to talk to a Child Therapist or Child Psychologist.
 Discipline issues are typical concerns, and it is healthy to seek support.
-Techniques, like PCIT, are empirically supported for treatment of children with behavioral concerns.
 A good therapist will not judge you or think negatively of you for seeking help.
 Rather, they will be glad to work with you and your child to learn new strategies and make things better in your family.

 Reduce your own stress as a parent